wangzhiyaoo/SVFR/README.md

 ## Acknowledgments

-This work is built on the architecture of [Sonic](https://github.com/jixiaozhong/Sonic).
+- This work is built on the architecture of [Sonic](https://github.com/jixiaozhong/Sonic)🌟.
+- Thanks to community contributor [@fffiloni](https://huggingface.co/fffiloni) for supporting the online demo.

 ## BibTex